rahulmahadevan/breathetofunction/README.md

 # breathetofunction
-This repo contains informational website about Breathe - To Function
+This repo contains code for main website of Breathe - To Function